marybishopgit/AfricanWomenLit/creative01.md

 ## The Chicken
 In December, a few days before Christmas, Gary visited Grandma’s house.
 He asked the old woman for something quite weird for a boy of his age.
-Granny listened to the boy and asked him to explain what he meant to make sure she understood it.
+Granny listened to the boy and asked him to explain what he really meant to make sure she understood it.
 Her grandson, a ten-year-old boy arriving from the US, asked for such a simple thing.
 How could a boy raised in Washington D.C., a neighbor of Barack Obama, come up with an idea like that?
 Though Gary’s desire was a surprise for her, the boy conquered the old woman’s heart when he said to
 Granny all he wanted was to hold a chicken and walk around with her.